prajjyadav/Python-Scripts/README.md

 # lifeGame
+## some intereseting python scripts
-python program that uses random function and prints the generations accordingly
+1. Python program that uses random function and prints the generations accordingly
+2. Magic 8 ball